 No matter what time of year you visit Invercargill, you can visit some of the beautiful surrounding attractions such as Oreti Beach, or travel further north to Fiordland.
 There is plenty to do indoors, with museums in town providing more information about the history of Southland.

 Invercargill Airport is just seven minutes outside of the city centre.
 A rental car is the ultimate in convenience when travelling around this region.
 You can reach central Invercargill by taking Airport Avenue and Stead Street.

 If you are planning to drive to any of the surrounding regions be sure to plan your route and check the weather conditions.
 Estimated driving time to both Dunedin and Queenstown is two and a half hours.
 In the winter months take additional care as there may be snow and ice on roads around the South Island.

 Part of the world heritage site of Fiordland.
-While Milford Sound, further north, is considered number one of the must dos in New Zealand, Doubtful Sound is equally charming, being further south, and more remote.
-Where Milford can be heavily touristed in the peak season, you may only see only see scarce local fishing boats on Doubtful Sound.
+While Milford Sound, further north, is considered number one of the must-dos in New Zealand, Doubtful Sound is equally charming, being further south, and more remote.
+Where Milford can be heavily touristed in the peak season, you may only see scarce local fishing boats on Doubtful Sound.
 Real Journeys runs memorable overnight cruises on their ship, the Fiordland Voyager.
-There are comfortable en-suite cabins, and great value quad bunk rooms.
+There are comfortable en-suite cabins and great value quad bunk rooms.
 The Voyager has a snug salon for dining.
 A tender or kayak excursion gets you off the boat and into the Sound for wildlife viewing.